Are You Prepared for the Coming 5G and Wi-Fi 6 Disruption?

-In the past, the trusty tool of the wireless engineer has been to turn up the power of the access points.
+In the past, wireless engineers have relied on the trusty tool of turning up the power of the APs.
 After all more power means higher signal strength, and signal strength means better experience.
-This is no longer the case; in fact you need to get used to the idea as a Wi-Fi engineer that your new goals are to shrink AP "cell" diameters, shrink the number of users per AP, and lower the power of APs to reduce interference with more numerous, adjacent APs.
+This is no longer the case; in fact, Wi-Fi engineers need to get used to the idea that their new goal is to shrink AP "cell" diameters, shrink the number of users per AP and lower the power of APs to reduce interference with more numerous, adjacent APs.

 While not part of the Wi-Fi 6 standard, AP manufacturers are no longer solely differentiated by their implementation of the new Wi-Fi standard.
 True differentiation now comes in the form of how well the Wi-Fi system can take advantage of analytics — of the Wi-Fi signals, users, devices, apps, etc. — and how well they can help the IT staff visualize and troubleshoot Wi-Fi issues.
 The era of "set and forget" for Wi-Fi is over.
 Get used to true troubleshooting, aided by automated correlation of events and the crunching of analytics data from many sources by big data algorithms — all presented in a form that is easily consumable and actionable by IT.